 On this page

 You can collect user behavior in the form of events.
-You can send events to Algolia’s Insights API which enables calculating Advanced Analytics, A/B testing, Dynamic Re-Ranking, Personalization, and Recommend.
+You can send events to Algolia’s Insights API (this API enables Click and Conversion Analytics, A/B testing, AI Re-Ranking, Personalization, and Recommend).

 Different events make use of different properties.
 For some events, you need to perform additional actions before sending them, for example, obtaining the